nicolaferraro/spring-boot-camel-narayana-scalable/README.md

 curl -w "\n" http://$NARAYANA_HOST/api/
 ```

-This message produces a **immediate crash** of the application in the first delivery, so that the transaction is not committed.
+This message produces a **immediate crash** of the receiving pod during the first delivery, so that the transaction is not committed.
 **Another pod** will process the message in a second delivery (`JMSXDeliveryCount` == 2), and this time it is processed correctly.

 In this case you should find **two log records** in the `audit_log` table: `killOnce-2`, `killOnce-2-ok` (the message is processed correctly at **delivery number 2**).